 Sometimes, that means letting it go and apologizing for the percentage of the issue that I need to take responsibility for.
 In most cases, letting it go and apologizing makes him see my point of view.
 Funny how that works.

-4. Show him respect - please read before you judge on this one.
+4. He needs respect - read before you judge, ladies!

 Unfortunately, some men have abused and misused respect to gain some sort of rule over women, but respect in and of itself isn't negative, it's honorable.
 It doesn't mean an unhealthy submission to do anything and everything he wants, but is rather figuring out how he likes to be loved.
 In fact, respect for a man translates to love.